Grief sucks. Really bad.

 Following the surgery, she was going in and out of consciousness and they decided to move her to ICU the next day.
-Within a few days, we found ourselves sitting around a big table in a conference room of a hospital, with a big decision looming over our head.
-My husband and I worked collectively with his sister and grandmother to decide what to do with the few options that were explained to us.
+Within a few days, we found ourselves sitting around a big table in a conference room at the hospital with a big decision looming over our head.
+My husband and I worked collectively with his sister and grandmother to decide what to do with the two options that were explained to us.
 Neither of them were good.

 Without a doubt, we were all confident of what she would want us to do at this moment.
 I can’t tell you how excited she was to get to meet Joshua, and when he left this planet, she was ready to go too.
 We went and said our goodbyes to her, held her hand, kissed her cheek, and waited.

-We walked out of that hospital early the next morning, just 10 days after Joshua passed away, and 10 days before Christmas, knowing she was also with the Lord and we were fixing to go through our favorite day of the year immediately following not just 1, but 2 major losses.
+We walked out of that hospital early the next morning, just 10 days after Joshua passed away, and 10 days before Christmas, knowing she was celebrating wholeness with the Lord and we were fixing to go through our favorite day of the year immediately following, with not just 1 loss, but 2 major losses.

 Once again, we all had a meeting with the same funeral home to make the arrangements.
 My husband and I were only 22 and 20 years old, and yet, within 10-days’ time, we had planned 2 funerals within our first year of marriage.

 In my little bit of faith, I continued to believe that God would give us the strength to get through this major loss and as well.
 After all, it’s in the Word of God.
 We just have to love Him, seek Him, and ask Him for His help.